spheredev/oozaru/README.md

 ## Download

-Oozaru is still in early development so there are no downloads yet.
+Oozaru is still in early development and there are no downloads yet.
 Stay tuned!

 ## About the Project